Grand Illusion Cinema

-In 2004 the cinema was sold to a group of investors including several staff members.
-It exists today as a completely volunteer-run, non-profit organization.
-The Grand Illusion shows a wide variety of films ranging from new independent and foreign films, repertory classics, documentaries, and a consistent supply of "late nights" on the weekend which feature horror, sci-fi, and exploitation films.
+The Grand Illusion shows a wide variety of DCP, VHS, 16mm, and 35mm films ranging from new, independent, foreign, repertory classics, documentaries, and a consistent supply of "late nights" on the weekend which feature horror, sci-fi, and exploitation films.
 Over the years the cinema has been host to such people as Quentin Tarantino, Takashi Miike, Alex Cox, Eddie Izzard, Stuart Gordon, Don Hertzfeldt, Dennis Nyback, and the cast of Troll 2.